Afirestriker/react-concepts-in-action/README.md

 # React
-React is a JavaScript library that allows developers to build user interfaces using a declarative approach.
+React is a JavaScript library that allows developers to build dynamic and intetractive user interfaces using a declarative approach.

 ## Declarative v Imperative Programming Approach
 Before moving forward, let's first understand the difference between 'Imperative' and 'Declarative' programming.
 From a view of 5'yrs kid.